What Is the Average Household Energy Usage in Utah?

 If you are looking into solar for your home, you may be asking yourself: “How many watts does it take to power a house?”
 Well, it depends.
 It depends on your energy usage, which is very much related to the size of your home and your energy usage habits.

 The US Energy Information Administration’s (EIA) average monthly bill report for 2018 showed that the average annual electricity consumption for a U.S. residential utility customer was 914 kWh per month.

 The same report showed that average kWh per month residential electricity usage for Utah was 742 kWh.
 In addition, the average cost of this electricity usage was estimated at $77.25 per month.

 It is easier to look at the annual average in a place like Utah (over the average kilowatt usage per day) because of the dramatic usage peaks in summer and winter.

 Strong spring and summer months can produce enough power to provide energy credits that can be redeemed in the winter months with less solar hours.

-Additionally, the EIA estimates that air conditioning was the single largest use of electricity by the U.S. residential sector in 2015, followed by “refrigeration, lighting, water heating, heating, and televisions and related electronic equipment.
+Additionally, the EIA estimates that air conditioning was the single largest use of electricity by the U.S. residential sector in 2015, followed by space heating, water heating and lighting.